 You’ve enrolled on your Full/ Part Time College Course and discovered there are some additional things you need to pay for to directly engage with your course, or you may have fallen into hardship and don’t know what to do.

-If it is affecting your ability to participate then speak with our Student Money and Welfare Adviser.
+If it is affecting your ability to participate then speak with our Student Money and Welfare Adviser/ Bursary Team.

 We have a range of Bursaries/ schemes to help support learners on eligible courses pay for the items mentioned or to support you if you fall into hardship.

-Alternatively if you need help filling out any forms or referring for external finance advice, I am happy to help.
+Alternatively if you need help filling out any forms or referring for external finance advice, we are happy to help.

 How to get in touch

-Learners across all 3 sites can contact me daily on:
+Learners across all 3 sites can contact the team on:

 E: Studentmoneyadviceblc@derby.ac.uk

-Or you can pop in to see me Face to Face at one of my drop in’s:
+Or you can pop in to see us Face to Face at one of our drop in’s:

 Buxton – DO/117